-In Australia there have been incidents that have resulted in severe radiation health effects.
+In Australia most workers receive very low doses, however there have been borehole logging incidents that have resulted in severe radiation health effects.
 These incidents have been caused by one or more for the following factors: human error, technology factors, and organisation factors.

 Case Study: Australian Radiation Incident Register: Borehole Logging Incident1

 A serious incident occurred in Australia in 2014 involving borehole logging source.
 This incident was reported to the Australian Radiation Incident Register (ARIR).

 Due to human error while transferring sources between the borehole device and the shielded transport container workers:

 - failed to place all the sources in the shielded transport container

 - failed to perform a radiation survey of the area before removing the area barriers and warning had been removed